globant-ui/html5bootcamp/README.md

 ![technologies logos](assets/html5-css-javascript.png "The platform")

-HTML is responsible of content semantics and structure.
-It was designed as a tag language, if you know XML, you could consider HTML as a subset of XML with a predefined semantic.
+HTML describes the content semantics and structure of a web page.
+It was designed as a markup language, if you know XML, you could consider HTML as a subset of XML with a predefined semantic.

-CSS, instead, is responsible of handling the look and feel of the content.
-It is in charge of customizing colors, sizes, content layout (e.x.
+On the other hand, CSS allows to define the look and feel of the content.
+It's used to set colors on HTML elements, customize sizes, define the layout of the document content, among others. (e.x.
 "The following list of elements must be shown as a menu", "The main title of the page should use this particular font").

-Javascript handles the beahaviour of a web application, it's in charge of interacting with the user, and altering the document content that is displayed.
+JavaScript is a programming language that runs in all Web Browsers.
+It allows to add dynamism to a web page, by supplying a way to have more control over user interaction, and allowing altering the document content that is displayed.

 Now that you know which are the three pilars of a web application's UI, it's time to dive into them in more depth.

 ####[Topic 0: HTML & CSS Basics (5 days)](https://github.com/globant-ui/css-lab)

-####Topic 1: Javascript Intro and jQuery (1 day)####
+####Topic 1: JavaScript Intro and jQuery (1 day)####

 #####Reading:#####

-1. Beginners: Eloquent Javascript [basic tutorial](http://eloquentjavascript.net/) (in case you need it!)
+1. Beginners: Eloquent JavaScript [basic tutorial](http://eloquentjavascript.net/) (in case you need it!)

 2. Beginners: Have fun with [Codecademy](http://www.codecademy.com/courses/jquery-and-the-dom) (more experienced devs might find it fun!).